cakirogluozan/salesforecasting/README.md

 Proving the importance of holiday information where there is no time information.

 ## Dataset

+Dataset consists of historical sales data for 45 stores located in different regions.
+Each store contains a number of departments.

 Dataset contains train.csv, test.csv, features.csv, stores.csv files.